letsencrypt/cp-cps/CPS.md

 ### 5.3.4 Retraining frequency and requirements

-Training is repeated for each Trusted Contributor on an annual basis and covers topics necessary to maintain skill level requirements.
+Training is repeated annually for each Trusted Contributor, and covers topics necessary to maintain skill level requirements.

 Training is also offered whenever changes in the industry or operations require it in order for contributors to competently perform in their trusted roles.